ToruNiina/Boost.toml/README.md

 [![Build Status](https://travis-ci.com/ToruNiina/Boost.toml.svg?token=3rmRuAkSVRafwq2Rbd9b&branch=master)](https://travis-ci.com/ToruNiina/Boost.toml)

-Boost.toml is a header-only toml parser depending on Boost.
+Boost.toml is a (almost) header-only toml library depending on Boost.

 It is compatible with TOML v0.4.0 (actually, it contains all the features in [d3d6f32](https://github.com/toml-lang/toml/tree/d3d6f32b73369a9bfd8411a143718f7a4a84ee2c)).